realabdulkhaliq/Prompting-Guide-for-Agentic-AI/GPT-5 prompting guide.md

 - Start broad, then fan out to focused subqueries.
 - In parallel, launch varied queries; read top hits per query.
 Deduplicate paths and cache, and don’t repeat queries.
 - Avoid over searching for context.
 If needed, run targeted searches in one parallel batch.

+Early stop criteria:

+- You can name exact content to change.
+- Top hits converge (~70%) on one area/path.

 ```